Unaccompanied minor

 An unaccompanied minor (sometimes "unaccompanied child" or "separated child") is a child without the presence of a legal guardian.

 The UN Committee on the Rights of the Child defines unaccompanied minors and unaccompanied children as those "who have been separated from both parents and other relatives and are not being cared for by an adult who, by law or custom, is responsible for doing so."
 The Committee defines separated children as those "who have been separated from both parents, or from their previous legal or customary primary care-giver, but not necessarily from other relatives.
 These may, therefore, include children accompanied by other adult family members."

+The number of unaccompanied minors increased drastically from 16,067 to 68,541 during 2011 to 2014.

 Immigration law

 In immigration law unaccompanied minors, also known as separated children, are generally defined as foreign nationals or stateless persons below the age of 18, who arrive on the territory of a state unaccompanied by a responsible adult, and for as long as they are not effectively taken into care of such a person.
 It includes minors who are left unaccompanied after they entered the territory of state.
 A few countries have non-asylum procedures in place to adjudicate unaccompanied minor cases.